filipradenovic/cnnimageretrieval-pytorch/README.md

 python3 -m cirtorch.examples.train.py -h
 ```

-For example, to train our best network described in the latest paper run the following command.
+For example, to train our best network described in the TPAMI 2018 paper run the following command.
 After each epoch, the fine-tuned network will be tested on Oxford and Paris datasets:
 ```
 python3 -m cirtorch.examples.train YOUR_EXPORT_DIR --gpu-id '0' --training-dataset 'retrieval-SfM-120k'
             --test-datasets 'oxford5k,paris6k' --arch 'resnet101' --pool 'gem' --loss 'contrastive'